To Attract High-end Buyers and Sellers, You Need to Carve Out Your Own Niche, Hone Your Message, and Find a Way to Stand Out

 Not sure where to start when it comes to connecting in this way?
 One way is to locate a competitor with a similar niche who already has established connections.
 Research where they spend time networking or meeting people and make a point to attend the same type of functions and events.
 In the luxury real estate business, it’s all about who you know.

 While there are strategies other agents use that you can mimic, such as joining specific organizations or clubs, you also need to make an effort to stand out from the competition.
 One strategy is learning about luxury auctions and how you can help your buyers find their dream homes in this nontraditional way.
 Luxury property auctions can provide you unprecedented access to gorgeous homes at below-the-market value.
 It can also help you sell homes that have been lingering on the market.
 However, you have to know where to find them and the strategies that work to win bids for your buyers, as well as the ins and outs of selling a home via auction.
-There’s plenty of information online, but you might be better off seeking out an agent who has experience with luxury auctions to form a mentorship relationship.
+There’s plenty of information online, but you might be better off seeking out an to form a mentorship relationship.

 Those with high net worth tend to have a different set of problems than those with more modest incomes.
 If you know how to solve these real estate-related problems, you’ll become a go-to agent for your niche.
 Common problems of the wealthy include insurance, zoning and land use, legacy planning, asset protection, common property and prenuptial, development, and tax consequences.
 If you can’t resolve these problems on your own, team up with attorneys, accountants, or lending companies who can help fill in the gaps.
 Instead of simply being a real estate agent for your clientele, you become a problem-solver.
 If you can fix your wealthy clients’ problems, word will spread in their circles, and you’ll likely have more business than you can handle.